 Start with the harbor and skyline

 Auckland's waterfront and city core are the easiest entry points into the rhythm of the city.
+Starting here helps first-time visitors understand how closely the harbor shapes the urban experience.
+It is also the simplest way to settle into the city before moving outward.

 Add one volcanic or elevated viewpoint